opinsys/lxci/README.md

                         Set environment variable for the container.
 Example FOO=bar
   --print-config        print config
+  --env                 print config as environment variables with LXCI_
+                        prefix.
+Use 'eval $(lxci --print-env)' to load the variables
   -S, --sudo            enable passwordless sudo in the container -p, --snapshot        clone base container as a snapshot.
 Makes the
                         temporary container creation really fast if your host